Hua-Zhou/Hua-Zhou.github.io/softwares/mglm/index.md

 ## MGLM Toolbox for Matlab

 MGLM toolbox is a collection of Matlab functions for multi-response GLM regression and sparse regression.

-It is developed by [Yiwen Zhang](http://www4.ncsu.edu/~yzhang31/) and myself.
+The toolbox is developed by [Hua Zhou](http://hua-zhou.github.com) and [Yiwen Zhang](http://www4.ncsu.edu/~yzhang31/).

 ### Compatibility